Upper Grand District School Board

 The Upper Grand District School Board (known as English-language Public District School Board No. 18 prior to 1999) is a school board in Ontario, Canada.
-It spans an area of 4211 km² and serves approximately 35,000 students through 65 elementary schools and 11 secondary schools in the regions of Dufferin County, Wellington County and the City of Guelph, in the region to the west and north of Toronto.
+It spans an area of 4211 km2 and serves approximately 35,000 students through 65 elementary schools and 11 secondary schools in Dufferin County, Wellington County and the City of Guelph.

 Student success is the goal of over 4,000 dedicated teaching and support staff who are aided by the contributions of caring volunteers and community partners.

 The board has 10 elected trustees and 2 student trustees.
-The 2022-23 budget (Operating only) is $432,285,649.
+The 2023-24 budget (Operating only) is $455,486,186.

 Multi-Year Plan

 In June 2022, the Board of Trustees approved the UGDSB's Multi-Year Plan 2022-2026.
 A school board’s MYP establishes the key directions that guide the organization’s actions for the students and communities that it serves.
 The 2022-2026 Multi-Year Plan established the following priorities:

-UGDSB's Purpose: To inspire a love of learning and develop engaged, globally literate citizens.

-UGDSB's Vision: To be recognized as leaders in creating unparalleled, agile, and inclusive learning experiences for all.